 Population: 1.1 million

-Capital city: Mbabane (executive), Lobamba (legislative)
+Capital city: Mbabane (administrative), Lobamba (legislative)

 Neighbouring countries: Eswatini is bordered by South Africa to the north, west and south, and Mozambique to the east.

 Geography: The landscape of this landlocked country is made up of mountains and hills interspersed with sloping plains.

 Currency: The official currency is the Swazi lilangeni (SZL), pegged to the value of the South African Rand (ZAR), which is also accepted.

 Electricity: 230V, 50 Hz.
 Plugs are Type M with three round pins.

 Emergency contacts: 999 (police), 977 (ambulance) and 933 (fire)